tgordon2020/virl-MGMT/README.md

 Then save the file with the same filename.
 The script will check if the above configs exist, and not update if exists.
-If any of the stops fail, it will catch the exeption and the filename and operation to console so the file can be manually edited.
+If any of the steps fail, it will catch the exception and print the filename and operation to console so the file can be manually edited.